superfunc/maybe/readme.md

 Module documentation is available [here](doc/maybe.html).

 *Why Not Just use Option[T]?*: The standard option in Nim throws exceptions when invalid access is detected.
-This library prevents much of that through
+This library prevents the need for that through
 [variant types](https://nim-lang.org/docs/tut2.html#object-oriented-programming-object-variants).
 I find this to be a stronger and simpler solution.